2029 NGTL Greater Edmonton Area Service Offering

 Deposit Process

-Within 2 Banking Days of the Offering Closing, prospective customers, except those who are also customers receiving Service, other than Service under Rate Schedule IT-S or Rate Schedule FT-X, shall provide to NGTL for each request form submitted, a deposit equal to the lesser of:
+Within 2 Banking Days of the ISO Closing Date or Offering Closing (as applicable), prospective customers, except those who are also customers receiving Service, other than Service under Rate Schedule IT-S or Rate Schedule FT-X, shall provide to NGTL for each request form submitted, a deposit equal to the lesser of:

 1. 2 months demand charges for the requested contract demand set out in the request form, calculated based on the tolls in place when the request form was submitted; or